gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     * If everything works fine, you can also install one of the optional mods listed below (it is not recommended to install both; [FusionFix](/Essential-Modding/FusionFix) is preferred).

 ## ItsClockAndre's Downgrader
 This downgrader is online-based and only downloads what you choose to download.
-It replaces more files than Zolika1351's downgrader, making it harder to restore an installation if you didn't make a backup.
+It replaces more files than Zolika1351's downgrader, making it harder to restore an installation if you didn't make a backup, but it also makes this downgrader closer to a true retail version.
 This downgrader also has an option to downgrade to 1.0.4.0.

 ### Installation
 - Instructions: